akhilvreddy/PartSelect-Assistant/README.md

 ### Backend
 - Python backend with FastAPI to handle requests
 - API Documentation and testing (swagger) provided out of the box (`localhost:8000/docs`)
-- Integration with Deepseek language model for generation.
+- Integration with Deepseek language model for intent detection and text generation.
 - Vector database (Chroma on local) for retrieval.
 - Modular architecture for easy extension (new flows, more product types).